 All schools in England are required to be actively demonstrating the British Values; these are: -

 - Mutual respect and tolerance of different faiths and beliefs

 They are integral to everything we do as a staff and at an age appropriate level with the children building upon them each year.

 DRUGS AND ALCOHOL POLICY STATEMENT

 As part of PSHE curriculum the children learn how to care for their bodies.
 This includes healthy eating, physical activity, drinking water, personal hygiene and an understanding of medicines and how these may help or harm us.
 Drugs which are not medicines such as tobacco and alcohol and their effects are covered.
-Our age appropriate curriculum lays the foundation for future development in Middle and Upper Schools, leading to healthy adult lifestyle choices.
+Our age appropriate curriculum lays the foundation for future development in the next phase schools, leading to healthy adult lifestyle choices.